googlefonts/how-to-hint-variable-fonts/README.md

 This is the critical step in the hinting process, to ensure that there is always white space maintained between the two middle bars, and to keep at least one side of the lower bar on a high contrast grid boundary.

 **YDist(17,16,>=)** Choose the YLink Tool from the Toolbar.
 Position the ‘blue circle’, directly over point 17, and drag to point 16 and release.
-Right click on the green arrowhead and drag down to ensure the minimum distance option is choosen.
+Right click on the green arrowhead and drag down to ensure the minimum distance option is chosen.

 **>=** The greater than and equals sign appears after the 16 in the YDist command.
 This means, always keep a minimum distance of at least one pixel, ensuring in this case that there will always now be at least one pixel of white space between the two middle horizonal bars.
 This ensures that the glyph will appear open and readable at all sizes for all variations.
-This same stragety can be used for similar complex glyphs, in the currency range, or for other glyphs with multiple horizonals.
+This same strategy can be used for similar complex glyphs, in the currency range, or for other glyphs with multiple horizontals.

 **Note** _The YLink tool can generate two type of commands, a YLink, that uses a cvt as a reference to control a distance or YDist that uses the outline measurement, and no cvt._